2bular/bend-over/README.md

 There are two flatteners: *sum* and *product*, also referred to as addition and multiplication.

-The sum flattener, `+`, adds the contents of overlapping cells together.
+The **sum flattener**, `+`, adds the contents of overlapping cells together.

 + For two numbers, this is a simple sum.
 + For two strings, this is the concatenation of the first string and the second.
 + An ε-state added to anything leaves that thing unchanged, regardless of order.
 (This also applies to two ε-states added together, which results in another ε.)
 + For a number added to a string or vice versa, the result is the string formed if the original string's characters' bytes are increased in value by the number.
 If the number is not an integer, then it is rounded down towards negative infinity.
-For instance, "7*Z" + 3 would result in ":-]". ((TODO -- check this out))
+For instance, "`7*Z`" + 3 would result in "`:-]`".

-The product flattener, `x`, not only multiplies the contents of overlapping cells together, but also performs other useful duties.
+The **product flattener**, `x`, not only multiplies the contents of overlapping cells together, but also performs other useful duties.

 + For two numbers, this is their mathematical product.
 If one number or both are ε-states, the result is another ε-state.
-+ For two strings, this tests if they are equal.
++ For two strings, this tests if the bottom is greater than the top.
 It returns 1 if they are, and an ε-state otherwise.
 + For a string and a number, or a string and an ε-state, this evaluates the contents of the string as program instructions, the number of times this is done dictated by the number.
 The result is the original string.
 See below.

 ### Product Flattener Execution

 Also known as simply 'executing'.
-When you multiply a string by a number, the contents of the string are executed as a Bend-over subroutine.
+When you multiply a string by a number, the contents of the string are executed as a Bend-over subroutine, with the number of times looped specified by the number.
 If the number is not an integer, it is rounded down towards negative infinity.
 If the number is ε, no execution is performed.
 If the number is negative, its absolute value represents the number of nested subroutines to break out of.
 The rest of the original program or subroutine continues its execution when the subroutine finishes.

 The "return result" of such a multiplication is technically the string used as the program.
 However, since the actual execution can modify the band and any value on it, including the string of the program that was just product-flattened, the "return value" *after the subroutine runs* can be whatever the subroutine leaves at that cell.

-Modifying the program string will not change the commands that the pointer will follow in mid-execution.
+Modifying the program string will not change the commands that the pointer will follow mid-execution.
 However, you can remove or change the values of any pending multiplication, as well as set up new ones, provided they would occur further along the tape than the site of the current multiplication.
 The behaviour of multi-level stacks modified in the middle of a multiplication flattening is undefined and should not be relied upon.

 Because of the built-in ability for Bend-over to execute its own code, no conditional statements or other explicit looping mechanisms are provided.
-For any sort of looping or recursion, Bend-over the same stance as Muriel and Smurf: get acquainted with quines and pseudoquines.
+For any sort of looping or recursion, Bend-over takes the same stance as Muriel and Smurf: get acquainted with quines and pseudoquines.

+The exact mechanism of the multiplication is as follows.
+When a number `n` is multiplied by a string `s`...

++ The string is placed in the bottommost cell of the stack.
++ If `n` is not an integer, it is rounded down to negative infinity.
++ If `n` equals `ε`, the evaluation ends.
++ If `n` is positive,
+    + Concatenate `n` copies of `s` internally (`ss`).
+    + Evaluate the contents of `ss` as a Bend-over program.
+    + The evaluation ends.
++ If `n` is negative,
+    + Break out of `n` nested subroutines.
+    + If the main execution routine is broken out of, treat it as though an exit pragma `e` is encountered.
+    + The evaluation ends.

 ## Practical Programming